 5 Things to Consider When Choosing a Surgeon

-One of the most critical decisions for anyone in need of surgery is the decision to choose the right surgeon.
-Surgeons differ from one another by their outcomes, qualifications and training, experience, quality of services provided, and the healthcare system they utilize.
-It is critical to familiarize yourself with these various elements, since they may greatly influence the result of your surgery.
+One of the most critical decisions before undergoing surgery is the decision to choose the right surgeon.
+Surgeons differ by outcomes, qualifications and training, experience level, customer service, and the healthcare system in which they practice.
+It is critical to research these elements, as they will greatly influence your overall experience with surgery.

-The most important characteristic of a high-quality surgeon is the ability to produce consistently superior outcomes.
-To find out about your surgeon's outcomes, you should be prepared to ask the following questions: How often do complications such as infection or bleeding occur after surgery?
+The most important attribute of a surgeon is his/her ability to produce consistently superior outcomes.
+To find out about your surgeon's outcomes, you should be prepared to ask some hard questions: How often do complications such as infection or bleeding occur after surgery?
 What is the typical length of stay?
 How often are patients re-admitted after discharge?
 How often do patients return to the operating room to remedy a complication?
 Does the surgeon keep long-term data after surgery?
-Ideally, surgeons should be able to provide you information about their outcomes.
+Ideally, your surgeon should be able to readily provide you this information.
 With good outcomes, you are assured you are in good hands.

 The following are some of our outcomes:

-- In our series of laparoscopic inguinal hernia repair, our recurrence rate is 1.3% (the national average is 5%, with a range of 1-10%).
-To date there has been zero occurrence of major bleeding, mesh-related infection, or need to remove mesh after surgery.
+- In our series of laparoscopic inguinal hernia repair, our recurrence rate is 1.3% (the national average is 1-10%).
+To date there has been zero occurrence of major bleeding, mesh-related complications, or need to remove mesh after surgery.
 Average recovery is 1-2 days.

 - In our series of robotic colon resections, our average hospital length of stay is 3.1 days.
 Having championed an evidence-based protocol to reduce surgical site infection at Good Samaritan Hospital, our surgical site infection rate remains below 3%.